Chapter 2 DaSEH Infrastructure

 Overall our slide structure involves the following components:

-- Links to course resources and potentially other resources such as Open Case Studies or Posit Cheatsheets
+- We also include links to other resources, such as Open Case Studies or Posit Cheatsheets

 2.4 DaSEH GitHub Organization

 GitHub is a website and cloud service that enables developers to store, manage, and track changes to their code.
 DaSEH uses GitHub for both development and distribution purposes.
-Users have complete access to all DaSEH course materials at our course website repository.
+Users have complete access to all DaSEH course materials at our course website repository, feel free to explore!

 This diagram explains the folder structure of our materials: